 When the time comes to escape the bustling Big Mango for a refreshing change of scenery, few nations can rival Thailand for pristine topical island escapes.
 Among the most alluring is Koh Lipe, a diminutive and fairly remote tropical haven in the deep south.
-It is a long road to paradise at over 800 kilometers from Bangkok, but well worth the effort.
+It is a long road to paradise at over 500 miles from Bangkok, but well worth the effort.

 Koh Lipe is a tiny island without its own airport, so requires a short ferry ride to get to its sparkling shores.
 There are a number of different ways to do the trip, from flying to riding the rails or long distance buses.
 Read on for the lowdown on all the different transportation options.